doct0r3/pintracer/README.md

 # pintenet

 The `pintenet` pintool is a proof-of-concept tracer that runs ontop of the [Intel Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) DBI framework.
-It can generate a human-readable execution trace, compatible with [Tenet](https://github.com/gaasedelen/tenet).
+It can generate a human-readable execution trace, compatible with Tenet
 This pintool is labeled only as a prototype, it has not been tested robustly.

 # FIX